TykTechnologies/tyk/README.md

 ## License ##

 Tyk is released under the MPL v2.0 please see the LICENSE.md file for a full version of the license.

+## Contribute / Build ##

+To get started contributing, clone the repo to your local go workspace, change into the new tyk directory and run `go get`, this should retrieve all the dependencies.

+We are orking to increae test coverage of features, currently the majority of auth methods and middleware are tested, however it could always be better.

+Any changes that are submitted with a pull request should come with a test and be in a separate branch.
+Basically, use this checklist:

+- Do your changes have tests?
+- Have you run the tests?
+- Did they pass?
+- Have you written a test for your feature?
+- Does it pass after merge?

+If you can answer yes to all of the above, feel free to submit a pull reuqest :-0)

+### A note on the tests

+Currently in order for tests to pass, a redis host is required.
+We know, this is terrible and shoul dbe handled with an interface, and it is, however in the current version there is a hard requirement for the application to have it's default memory setup to use redis as part of a deployment, this is to make it easier to install the application for the end-user.
+Future versions will work around this, or we may drop the memory requirement.